huzeifa/starter-hugo-academic-sakina/content/project/class-7-mixtures-separation/index.md

 # <a id="Filtration"></a> Filtration

-F﻿iltration is a method used to separate an insoluble solid from a liquid or solution.
+Filtration is a method used to separate an insoluble solid from a liquid or solution.

-T﻿he substance from the mixture that is filtered out is called the **filtrate**.
+The substance from the mixture that is filtered out is called the **filtrate**.
 The substance that remains behind in the filter paper is called the **residue**.

 <!--EndFragment-->